quicwg/base-drafts/draft-ietf-quic-http.md

 fields in the same order, and both the name and the value in each field MUST be exact matches.

-The Push ID is then included with the push stream which ultimately fulfills those promises; see {{push-streams}}.
+The Push ID is then included with the push stream that ultimately fulfills those promises; see {{push-streams}}.
 The push stream identifies the Push ID of the promise that it fulfills, then contains a response to the promised request as described in {{request-response}}.